 John never looked away from any situation when he could lend a hand.
 He helped the church and many others in his life with his wonderful giving spirit.
 If someone asked what did John Romig love, we would have to answer God, family, Trinity and trains!
 He was a train enthusiast and enjoyed many hours absorbed by his hobby.
 John made a real difference in our church and to all who knew him.
 We will miss him in so many ways.

 Larry Romig November 14, 2015

 Larry is remembered as someone who loved the United Church of Christ and made it his mission to educate everyone about the great works that the UCC does all over the world.
-Larry attended Trinity from a teen through his 70's.
+Larry attended Trinity from a young adult through his 70's.
 He was a wonderful historian and in his younger years helped guide the congregation through many fiscal challenges, always keeping a steady focus on doing the right thing for the church.
 Larry also had a great sense of humor and loved Hudson cars.